edermartioli/spirou-polarimetry/README.md

 ![Alt text](Figures/SPIRou-polarimetry.png?raw=true "Title")

-The spectro-polarimetry module for the SPIRou DRS.
+`SPIRou-polarimetry` is the spectro-polarimetry module to process the SPIRou DRS.

 To start using the SPIRou-Polarimetry, first make sure you have the following depencies installed: